elgertam/cookiecutter-pipenv/docs/tutorial.rst

 The Python Package Index or `PyPI`_ is the official third-party software repository for the Python programming language.
 Python developers intend it to be a comprehensive catalog of all open source Python packages.

 When you are ready, release your package the standard Python way.
+(Hint: if you'd like to add documentation for this to the tutorial, I'd welcome a PR.)

 See `PyPI Help`_ for more information about submitting a package.